FuhgJan/modelDataDriven_YieldFunction/README.md

 $ python -m mDataDriven
 ```

-Outputs will be written to mixedDEM/outputs/vtk_files/ and can be opened with paraview.
+Outputs will be written to mDataDriven/Images/.

 ## Dependencies